openmainframeproject/tac/proposed_projects/VMLINK.md

 and can therefore have zero (full disk) up to (at least) 15 partitions.

 ## Additional Information
-See the `vmlink` command in the CMS Commands guide.
+See the `vmlink` command in the
+CMS Commands and Utilities Reference SC24-6166 (various revisions).

 https://www.ibm.com/support/knowledgecenter/SSB27U_6.4.0/com.ibm.zvm.v640.dmsb4/vmlink.htm